 There is no easy way of getting to Dao Falls.
 The trail is slippery specially after the rain.
 But the trek is rewarding and a worthy one!
 The beautiful trail seems like a gorge, it takes at least 30 minutes to reach the cascade from its trailhead in Barangay Suba.

 Certainly, the uniqueness of Dao Falls makes it stand out.
 Visually, it looks like a ladle, a huge one!
 Thankfully, despite its exposure on social media, this one remains generally offbeat.

 From Cebu City, catch a bus to Bato/Liloan via Barili/Samboan and get off at Dao Eskina.
 Travel time is about four hour by bus from Cebu City, fare is not more than P200.

-From the highway, take a tricycle or single motorcycle to the trailhead, fare is P20/person (P60/trike or P40/motorbike).
-The trek from the trailhead takes at least 30 minutes, passing a wooden bridge and along the river sandwiched by limestone walls, as if a gorge.
+Then from the highway, take a tricycle or single motorcycle to the trailhead, fare is P20/person (P60/trike or P40/motorbike).
+The trek from the trailhead takes at least 30 minutes, passing a wooden bridge and along the river sandwiched with limestone walls, as if a gorge.
 Entrance fee is P20, guide is required and readily available on the site for a tip-based rate.

 Alternatively, you can trek for around 40 minutes from Candayvic Falls to get here.

 Chase More Waterfalls in Samboan